News

 The First Step Act: A Good First Step Indeed!

-If it passes, the First Step Act will dramatically change life for thousands of inmates in America and will tackle, head-on, some of the problems that lead people to prison and keeps them there.
-There are many long-overdue items on the Act that includes banning the shackling of pregnant and postpartum women (was a woman
+If it passes, the First Step Act will dramatically change life for thousands of inmates in America and will tackle, head-on, some of the problems that lead people to prison and keep them there.
+Many long-overdue items in the Act include banning the shackling of pregnant and postpartum women (was a woman in labor ever

 Read More »